 What stands out most for me about Green Book, in addition to the great performances is the fact that, for me, Green Book is one of those movies with a rhythm so perfect that there wasn’t a single moment when I questioned any of the director / editor’s choices.
 Everything just flowed beautifully and my eyes gladly took in and appreciated the skilful execution before me.

-I say, watch Green Book because it’s good and to see an inspiring growing friendship and respect between to men that ends up altering them both.
+I say, watch Green Book because it’s good and to see an inspiring growing friendship and respect between to men, one that ends up altering them both.

 Happy Film Loving